dhanji/dhanji.github.io/pages/about.markdown

 In my free time I contribute to various open source [projects](/p/projects).
 I created Sitebricks which sits behind many large projects.
 I also created and maintained Guice's Servlet request dispatching module.
 If you have ever used Gmail, Blogger, Google Apps, Wave or AdWords, chances are that your pageviews have been dispatched by my code.

-For a full resume, take a look at my [LinkedIn](http://linkedin.com/in/dhanji) profile.

 Additionally, I am one of the authors of the [JAX-RS Specification](http://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) for RESTful Web Services.

 If you like books on Software Engineering you might enjoy [Dependency Injection: Design Patterns](http://manning.com/prasanna).

-If you'd like to shout a question at me or simply say hi, I'm [on Twitter](http://twitter.com/dhanji); or privately via [myfirstname] at gmail.
+If you'd like to shout a question at me or simply say hi, I'm [on Twitter](http://twitter.com/dhanji) and [LinkedIn](http://linkedin.com/in/dhanji); or privately via [myfirstname] at gmail.